MirzaAnjuman/AI-Course/README.md

 # AI-Course Repository
-This repository includes the projects I completed during my AI course at North East University Bangladesh.
-It was a hands-on course where I learned how different AI algorithms work and how they can be used in real applications like games.

-I worked on search algorithms like BFS, DFS, Best-First Search, and AO*, and also learned about game-playing techniques like Minimax and Alpha-Beta Pruning.
-I used these to create simple AI-based games such as Tic-Tac-Toe and Nim.
+📌 Purpose of This Course
+This repository is created to store and showcase all the practical works, assignments, and mini-projects completed during the AI course.
+The main goal of the course was to help students understand core AI concepts and apply them through hands-on programming tasks.

+💡 What I Learned
+During this course, I gained practical knowledge of key AI techniques such as:

+Search algorithms: BFS, DFS, Best-First Search, AO*

+Game-playing algorithms: Minimax, Alpha-Beta Pruning

+Application of these algorithms in simple games like Tic-Tac-Toe and Nim

-Besides coding, I also got introduced to modern AI tools and how they’re used in tasks like automation and content creation.
-Overall, this course helped me gain both theoretical and practical knowledge in AI.
+Introduction to real-world AI tools used for automation and content generation

-📅 Semester: Spring 2025
+These experiences helped me better understand how AI can be applied to solve real problems.

+📅 Duration of the Course
+Spring 2025, 5th Semester

+👨‍🏫 Course Taken By
-👨‍🏫 Instructor: Mr. Razorshi Prozzwal Talukder
+Mr. Razorshi Prozzwal Talukder